linode/docs/docs/guides/kubernetes/kubernetes-cron-job/index.md

 - '[CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)'
 ---

-Linode Kubernetes Engine (LKE) is a hosted, managed container orchestration system.
+Linode Kubernetes Engine (LKE) is an open source container orchestration system that helps deploy and manage containerized applications.
+If you are not familiar with Kubernetes, read our [Beginner's Guide to Kubernetes](/docs/guides/beginners-guide-to-kubernetes-part-1-introduction/).
 Kubernetes (K8s) includes the capability to schedule jobs to run at a particular time with [CronJobs](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
-CronJobs use the same scheduling syntax as **cron** and **crontab**, which are standard Unix (and Linux) utilities.
+CronJobs use the same scheduling syntax as **cron** and **crontab**, which are standard Linux utilities.
 If you are not familiar with cron, you can refer to our [Schedule Tasks with Cron](/docs/guides/schedule-tasks-with-cron/) guide.

-This guide covers the syntax for creating CronJobs and lists resources for further study.
-Throughout this guide, you learn how to generate automatic daily backups for a Drupal website using Kubernetes CronJobs.
+In this guide, you learn the syntax for creating Kubernetes CronJobs.
+You also learn how to generate automatic daily backups for a Drupal website using Kubernetes CronJobs.

 ## Before You Begin